Excellent Africa

 Travel and Safaris in Kenya

-When packing for a safari, put in mind that the weather in Africa is unique and unsettled.
+When packing for a safari, keep in mind that the weather in Africa is unique and unsettling.
 Both the weather and temperature can abruptly change in some regions.
-In the northern side of Kenya, it can be hot and warm almost the whole year round while in central highland Kenya’s temperature can be lower.
+In the northern side of Kenya, it can be hot and warm almost the whole year round, while in central Kenya’s temperature can be lower.

-The temperatures at the coast are between 22 to 34°C with humidity of about 65° percent.
-The Seawater temperature remains at an average of 25 degrees.
-A safari during the rainy season can a bit be challenging especially when it comes to driving off roads but on the other side, this is the time vegetation explodes forming a very magnificent vegetation landscape that the East African region has to offer.
-During the rainy season, a 4×4 safari Bus or Land cruiser is recommended.
+The temperatures at the coast are between 22 and 34 °C, with humidity of about 65 ° percent.
+The seawater temperature remains at an average of 25 degrees.
+A safari during the rainy season can a bit be challenging, especially when it comes to driving off roads, but on the other side, this is the time vegetation explodes, forming a very magnificent vegetation landscape that the East African region has to offer.
+During the rainy season, a 4×4 safari bus or Land Cruiser is recommended.

 Visitors to the Republic of Kenya can now apply online for their eVisa services in a simple, secure, and convenient way.